Shadow-Blaxe-123/Next-Portfolio-Frontend/README.md

 # Project Overview

-Design and build a **personal portfolio website** with the following core features, ensuring good practices are implemented for better discoverability:

 - **Dashboard**: A centralized dashboard to manage blog posts and view dynamic project content.
 - **Blog Management**: Create a dynamic blog management system that allows owner to create, read, update, and delete blogs (Owner Only).
-- **Projects Showcase**: Include a section for personal projects (Public).
-- Responsive UI and polished UX.

----

 ## Tech Stack

-- **Frontend Framework**: NextJS
-- **Language**: TypeScript
-- **Styling**: Tailwind CSS (with responsive utility classes) or other CSS frameworks
 - **For notifications**: react-hot-toast

----

 ## 📌 Minimum Requirements